coreylweathers/personal-website/deployment.md

 - ✅ Use environment variables or secrets for sensitive data
 - ✅ Keep the `config/` directory in `.gitignore`
 - ✅ Use different form IDs for development and production if needed
-- ✅ Regularly rotate API keys and form IDs
+- ✅ Regularly rotate API keys, form IDs, and analytics IDs
 - ✅ Review deployment logs for any exposed sensitive information
+- ✅ Keep Google Analytics IDs secure (though they're less sensitive than API keys)

 ## Troubleshooting